hapax/hapax.github.io/assets/alien-maths.md

 facts about the world we care to pay attention to.
 I use the word "encode" deliberately, since words tokenise relevant differences in a way that *aids compression*.
-It literally takes less bites to say things, and lowers the coginitive burden of storage and manipulation, thereby facilitating both reasoning and communication.
+It literally takes less bytes to say things, and lowers the coginitive burden of storage and manipulation, so reasoning and communication are both facilitated.

 But our big brains, combined with the mammalian need for attachment, lead to human culture, woven marvellously through with its language games of concept, hierarchy, courtship, religion, and so forth.